IJHack/QtPass/README.md

 * First use wizards to set up password-store
 * Colour coding folders (possibly disabling folders you can't decrypt)
 * Optional table view of decrypted folder contents
+* Profiles (to allow use of multiple password stores)

 Installation
 ------------